johnstclair/lfisiks/README.md

 lfisiks is a small pixel simulator - or playground - allowing you to mess around with sand, water, stone, and their interactions.

 I built this in a couple days to practice and learn Rust.
-There are a couple bugs in the current state, but the project demonstates a bit of minifb's functionality.
+There are many bugs in the current state, but the project demonstrates a bit of minifb's functionality.

-Use it however you want; as referance for you project, or as a starting place for an actually good pixel simulation program.
+Use it however you want; as reference for you project, or as a starting place for an actually good pixel simulation program.
 Have fun!